3 Ways to Shift to a Direct-to-Customer Insurance ModelLast updated: June 9, 2023 | 5 min read

 To date, brokers, agents, and wholesalers have been the main point of contact between insurance carriers and customers.
 But recent events and ongoing changes in customer expectations have started to shift this dynamic considerably.

 Now, customers, especially millennials and younger generations, are looking for a digital experience that centers on their personal needs and interests, while giving them more control over the buying process.
 Top insurers and new market entrants that provide reliable information and self-service capabilities have become the market leaders, while carriers that rely exclusively on the agent channel to manage customer interactions risk being left behind.

 There’s no denying that shifting to a Direct-to-Customer model requires plenty of time and resources.
-However, the benefits are proven to be well worth the effort.
-Here’s how you can transition to a more customer-centric approach that will boost acquisition, improve retention, increase operational efficiencies, and give you a competitive edge.
+However, the benefits are well worth the effort.
+Here’s how to transition to a more customer-centric approach that boosts acquisition, improves retention, increases operational efficiencies, and gives you a competitive edge.

 1. Create a Strategy

 Before you can begin your transition to a customer-centric insurance model, you need to create a strategy outlining your goals, and how you plan to implement it across your entire organization.
 For your strategy to be effective, it’s crucial that every functional area within your organization – from marketing to claims to customer support – communicates consistently at every touchpoint for a seamless customer experience.

 Consider modifying or updating your value propositions, product offerings, marketing strategies, technology, and communication processes to reflect your new customer-centric approach.